 - Getting the directors and the signatories to go to the bank interview.

-- Wait for the bank to communicate if the interview was successful or if there might be some more clarification needed.
+- Wait for the bank to communicate if the interview was successful or if some clarification might be needed.

-Normally, before an interview appointment is made, the bank officers assigned to the bank will review the supporting documents from the applicant, this is normally known as the document package.
-This document package can include:
+Typically, before an interview appointment is made, the bank officers assigned to the bank will review the supporting documents from the applicant.
+This is normally known as the document package.
+This document package can include the following:

 - Bank account opening forms.

 - Director's board resolution for the bank account opening.
-This is normally prepared by your Company Secretary.
+Your Company Secretary normally prepares this.

 - Bank form for the authorized signatories.